Community Engagement

-This new public art project is part of Phase 1 of improvements taking place in Arsenal Park in the Lawrenceville neighborhood of Pittsburgh.
-A Request For Proposals was released by the City in December 2021 to select an artist for this community-centered public artwork.
-Neighborhood stakeholders are looking forward to art that is appropriate for an all-ages community space and emphasizes themes of community and play.
+This new public art project, Fusion Trail, is part of Phase 1 of improvements taking place in Arsenal Park in the Lawrenceville neighborhood of Pittsburgh.
+The artists are creating a work inspired by stories and histories of the park: the people that use it, the land it sits on, and the history of the neighborhood.
 This project is made possible by the City of Pittsburgh’s Percent for Art Program.
-The budget is $17,000.
+The budget for this project is $17,000.

 Meet The Artist Team